Twin Perspectives

 Do you have to plug the Skylight Calendar in?

-The wire is fairly long but it would look quite ugly if you had the screen quite far away from the socket.
+The wire is fairly long, but it would look messy if you had the screen far away from the socket.

 skylight calendar uk review